hydephp/develop/docs/digging-deeper/advanced-customization.md

 Like source directories, the output directories are also important as they determine the output path for the compiled pages.

-Note that these are relative to the site's `output_directory` setting.
-Setting the value to '' will output the page to the root of the site.
+Each option is relative to the site's `output_directory` setting.
+Setting a value to `''` will output the page to the site root.

 >warning Note that this change also affects the route keys, as those are based on the output directory.